danielnehrig/nvim/Readme.md

 <details>
 <summary>Maps</summary>

-- Space is the leader key
+- Space is the leader key (which key will help you navigate once you press space)

 - d - is for Debug
 - g - is for misc LSP actions